vlsergey/react-cache-context/README.md

 If no value and no error present in cache immediately returns `missingValue` property of `<RegisterCache>`, or `undefined` if such property were not set.

 Current implementation will retry to obtain value if last `getter` returns an error.

+### `useCachePromise<K, V>( cacheId: string, key: K ) : V`
+Returns currently stored value from cache (as `Promise.resolve(…)`).
+If no value present new promise is obtained from `getter` and returned as result.
+This method ignores stored errors (i.e. always repeat failed queries), but only one query is executed at the same time for any particular key.

 ## Use as LRU (last recently used) or TTL cache
 With `mapSupplier` property of `RegisterCache` component one can use LRU or TTL map implementations as internal cache store.
 Note, that internally two maps are used for each cache: map of values (`CacheMap<K, V>`) and maps of errors (`CacheMap<K, unknown>`).